 The great classics in their original language

 Classic musicals and major operatic works are usually played in their original language.
 A definite advantage for visitors speaking the language in which the show/opera has been written.
-Also, don’t hesitate to go and see a show at the Grand Palais or the Théâtre Mogador which will be showing respectively Singin' in the Rain from 28 November to 11 January 2018 and Grease until 8 July 2018.
-Currently closed for renovation and refurbishment, the Théâtre du Châtelet will also offer you a range of shows in their original languages.
+So do plan a night out at the Théâtre Mogador to watch the hit musical Chicago, which opened at the theatre on 26 September 2018, or at the Folies Bergère to see the Fashion Freak Show.
+The Théâtre du Châtelet is currently undergoing major renovations, but will once again present a great selection of shows staged in their original language from autumn 2019.

 Operas are always sung in the original languages at the Opéra Bastille and the Palais Garnier.
 So you can watch performances of Verdi’s La Traviata and Rossini’s Cenerentola in Italian (with French and English surtitles), Dvořák’s ‘Rusalka’ in the original Czech (with French and English surtitles) and Shostakovich’s ‘Lady Macbeth of Mtsensk’ in Russian (with French and English surtitles).
 The Opéra Comique is staging a surtitled production of the German opera Donnerstag aus Licht as well as ‘Ercole Amante’ in Italian with surtitles.